 Basic net loss per share is calculated by dividing net loss by the weighted average number of shares outstanding during each period.
 Diluted net loss per share is calculated by dividing net loss by the diluted number of shares outstanding during each period.
-Except where the result would be anti-dilutive to net loss, diluted net loss per share would be calculated assuming the impact of the conversion of the 4.50% exchangeable senior notes due February 2023 ("February 2023 Notes") and the 4.50% exchangeable senior notes due October 2023 ("October 2023 Notes"), the conversion of the Company's preferred shares, the exercise of outstanding equity compensation awards, and ordinary shares expected to be issued under the Company's Employee Share Purchase Plan ("ESPP").
+Except where the result would be anti-dilutive to net loss, diluted net loss per share would be calculated assuming the impact of the conversion of the 4.50% exchangeable senior notes due February 2023 ("February 2023 Notes") and the 4.50% exchangeable senior notes due October 2023 ("October 2023 Notes", together, the "2023 Notes"), the conversion of the Company's preferred shares, the exercise of outstanding equity compensation awards, and ordinary shares expected to be issued under the Company's Employee Share Purchase Plan ("ESPP").

 The Company had a choice to settle the conversion obligations under the 2023 Notes in cash, shares or any combination of the two.
 The Company utilized the if-converted method to reflect the impact of the conversion of the 2023 Notes, unless the result was anti-dilutive.
 This method assumed the conversion of the 2023 Notes into shares of the Company's ordinary shares and reflected the elimination of the interest expense related to the 2023 Notes.
+The Company had no 2023 Notes remaining as of December 31, 2023.
+See Note 10: Long-term debt of the audited consolidated financial statements included in our Annual Report on Form 10-K for further details.

-The dilutive effect of the stock options, restricted stock units, preferred shares and ordinary shares expected to be issued under the Company's ESPP has been calculated using the treasury stock method.
+The dilutive effect of the stock options, restricted share awards, preferred shares and ordinary shares expected to be issued under the Company's ESPP has been calculated using the treasury stock method.